 - Having a CV that does not have any activities that display your leadership capabilities.

 Please contact each program individually regarding their application process and application deadlines.
 It is best to inquire approximately 1 year (July) prior to your intended fellowship start date.

 Tips for writing your personal statement

 Do not fall into the trap of repeating your CV in your personal statement.
 Instead, use this avenue to explain why you are interested in a geriatric emergency medicine fellowship and how you plan to use this training for your future career.
 The best personal statements read as a story.
 Thus, if there is a particular patient who sparked your interest in the field, now is the time to talk about it.
-Let your personality shine through in your statement, and use this is an opportunity to positively separate yourself from the other the applicants.
+Let your personality shine through in your statement, and use this as an opportunity to positively separate yourself from other applicants.